-The evolution of occipitocervical fixation and new rigid universal screw-rod construct technology has allowed secure anchorage at each level of the occipitocervical junction with the elimination of rigid external orthoses.
-Rigid occipitocervical instrumentation constructs have achieved higher fusion rates and less postoperative immobilization-associated complications.
-Outcomes have improved compared with former nonrigid instrumentation techniques; however, with advances of rigid occipitocervical stabilization capability have come new challenges, risks, and operative techniques.
-A thorough understanding of the relevant cervical bony and soft tissue anatomy is essential for safe implantation and a successful outcome.
-Early ambulation is encouraged.
-A Miami J (Jerome Group Inc, Mount Laurel, NJ, USA) or Philadelphia collar (Charles Greiner & Co Inc, Westville, NJ, USA) can be used for 12 weeks postoperatively.
-These patients should be followed up closely for any progressive deformities or neurologic deficit that may develop after rigid occipitocervical fixation.
+- The evolution of occipitocervical fixation and new rigid universal screw-rod construct technology has allowed secure anchorage at each level of the occipitocervical junction with the elimination of rigid external orthoses. - Rigid occipitocervical instrumentation constructs have achieved higher fusion rates and less postoperative immobilization associated complications.
+Outcomes have improved compared to former nonrigid instrumentation techniques. - With the advances of rigid occipitocervical stabilization capability has come with new challenges, risks and operative techniques.
+A thorough understanding of the relevant cervical bony and soft tissue anatomy is essential for safe implantation and a successful outcome. - Early ambulation is encouraged.
+A Miami J or Philadelphia collar can be used for 12 weeks postoperatively.
+These patients should be followed closely for any progressive deformities or neurologic deficit that may develop.